codac-team/codac/doc/doc/tutorial/04-own-contractor/index.rst

 .. admonition:: Exercise

   **D.7.** With a Contractor Network, perform the state estimation of the robot (the contraction of :math:`[\mathbf{x}]`) by considering simultaneously all the observations.
-You can reuse the CN previously implemented.
+You can reuse the CN previously implemented in Lesson C for this purpose.
 We will assume that the identity (the position) of the related landmarks is known.

   .. tabs::